 4.6 Computing S-Matrix Elements from Feynman Diagrams

 The main result of this section will be motivated but not rigorously derived.
-For the proof, a technical result known as LSZ reduction formula is needed.
-For details, \uparrow Chapter 7.2 in Peskin & Schroeder.
+For the proof, the LSZ reduction formula is needed.
+For details, Chapter 7.2 in Peskin & Schroeder.

 Motivation